Find out how introducing self-service HR software could improve your ability to hire, train and manage staff

 While cost savings will always be a core part of the business case for introducing a new HR system, the longer-term benefits of streamlining and improving core people management processes are just as significant.
 Automating previously manual activities also generates data that can be used for a range of business intelligence needs, from day-to-day operational analysis to identifying and forecasting workforce trends.

 And, because self-service tends to improve data accuracy – by eliminating data rekeying and empowering employees to manage their own data – it also improves the quality of the resulting analysis.

 Here are four areas where HR teams can expect to feel the benefit after implementing a self-service system.

-Implementing service-service recruitment software – usually referred to as applicant tracking systems (ATS) – brings with it positive benefits for hiring managers, HR teams, and candidates alike.
+Implementing self-service recruitment software – usually referred to as applicant tracking systems (ATS) – brings benefits for hiring managers, HR teams, and candidates alike.

-A good ATS will enable managers to track the progress of candidates’ individual applicants, review CVs and applications, and schedule interviews.
+A good ATS will enable managers to track the progress of candidates’ applications, review CVs, and schedule interviews.
 Most ATS will enable you to screen applicants at an early stage in the process, either via specific ‘killer’ questions or even through video screening.

 The associated efficiency gains can be significant, both in terms of minimising the amount of time managers spend on recruitment and reducing the number of days it takes to fill a vacancy.
 In turn, this improves your organisation’s ability to identify, interview and make offers to top talent, and the speed at which your new hire becomes a productive member of the team.